The #1 Dental Assistant Resource

 The dental assistant salary is largely due to the minimal requirements needed for entry.
 Compared to a dental hygienist or a dentist, you don’t need years of formal training to start.
 In fact, most dental assistants only have a high school diploma!

-You can find out more about dental assistant salaries by state here.
+Here you can find a chart of salaries by state.
 Hover over individual states to find out more information, play around with it, do whatever you want!

-Registered(RDA) and certified(CDA) dental assistants can make more by obtaining a registered license or national certification.
-With it you can expect to earn an average of $1.54 more than regular dental assistants, potentially making an average of $36,670 a year.
+Dental assistants can also make more by becoming certified, which is a fancy way of saying nationally recognized.
+If certified, you can expect to earn an average of $2.01 more than non-certifeid dental assistants, with the average making $36,670 a year.